hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - individual sites to be blocklisted
     - Block Pages: configure the web page users see when an attempt is made to reach a blocked destination
     - <span style="color: #bb6600;">File Inspection</span>: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
+  - URL blocking:
+    - URL Reputation from 6 to 10
+    - able to go to some sites but other sites are not accessible due to an error: client computers do <span style="color: #bb6600;">not have the Cisco Umbrella Root CA certificate installed</span>
+  - Block Page and Block Page Bypass features
+    - present an SSL certificate to browsers that make connections to HTTPS sites
+    - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)
+    - CA not trusted by browser -> an error page may be displayed
+    - avoid these error pages, install the <span style="color: #bb6600;">Cisco Umbrella root certificate</span> into browser
+  - modify a policy used by many devices to block specific addresses: create a <span style="color: #bb6600;">destination list for addresses</span> to be allowed or blocked
   - how to manage traffic that is directed toward risky domains: traffic is <span style="color: #bb6600;">managed by the security settings and blocked</span>
   - feature of web policies to ensure that domains are blocked when they host malware, command and control, phishing, and more threats: <span style="color: #bb6600;">security category blocking</span>
   - ensure that all subdomains of `domain.com` are blocked: <span style="color: #bb6600;">configure the `domain.com` address in the block list</span>